 I fold back my duvet, making it clear she can stay here.
 Lily steps in under the cover and curls up beside me.
 She pulls my hand away from my face, placing it on my chest, hers on top.
 That feels nice.

 “Stop touching your head or it’ll start bleeding again” she says softly.
 I’m bleeding?

 “I’m really sorry that you fell over.
 I didn’t think the effect would be so- so fierce.
 You drank a lot though.
 But I think it will be better tomorrow.”
 Her soft murmur in my ear makes me want to reach over and kiss her.
 But my body is feeling too heavy to move.
 But I want to, but I can’t.
 Still want to.

 “That’s okay.
 I had a nice evening, little princess.
 For what I recall.
 I’m confused.”
 I murmur back.
 Lily chuckles softly and puts her head on my shoulder.
 A sweet scent fills my nose, something flowery, or is it vanilla?
 I feel how my eyelid are getting heavy, the pounding of my head fades, something is poking me, stop that!

 “Don’t go to sleep yet!”
 I hear from very far away, I want to respond.
 I’ve got a witty answer ready.
 But I’m so tired, everything fades away so quickly.
 The world goes black.

 Neil is mine, the rest is JK's.

-This chapter has had the most changes in the editing process.
+This chapter has not change much since the last major editting session, I just removed some weird stuf.
 I love it more now and I hope you enjoyed it!